 - 476 * 100 = 47.6 percent

-By walking through these calculations, we find that the Oilers have a 56.5 percent chance of winning based on the odds, while the Flames carry a win probability of 47.6 percent.
+By walking through these calculations, we find that the Oilers odds mean a 56.5 percent chance of winning, while the Flames odds carry a win probability of 47.6 percent.
 If we add these two numbers together, we come up with 104.1.
 It’s not an even 100 due the vig built in by the sportsbook, but we still have a realistic idea of the chances for both sides.

 Once again, by working the above into your repertoire, the way you perceive the odds will begin to shift.
 It’ll also help you to spot the lines that seem way off relative to your research.
 Once again, online probability calculators can assist, if needed.